Dajia Mazu Pilgrimage: Stealing the litter

 Since Dajia Mazu is considered to be very powerful, temples along the route would often try to "steal" some of Mazu's power, which is believed to be inside the incense that is carried.
 Spiritual power may be "stolen" by others if the incense is surrounded by foreign banners and magical writing.
 In early pilgrimages, there was a twelve-person convoy holding an incense carrier who travelled in secret to avoid losing the spiritual power in the crowd.
 However, in 1987, the convoy was intercepted by a temple in Qingshui who tried to redirect them to their temple, so Jenn Lann Temple abolished the convoy in later pilgrimages.

-In modern times, temples that Mazu don't visit will sometimes send people to surround the litter and forcefully ask them to make a detour to their temple.
-In most cases, the litter bearers concede to these request in order to avoid conflicts.
+In modern times, temples that Mazu doesn't visit will sometimes send people to surround the litter and forcefully ask them to make a detour to their temple.
+In most cases, the litter bearers concede to these requests in order to avoid conflicts.
 However, violent brawls do occur if the two sides do not come to an agreement.
 Therefore, the procession is often accompanied by a large police presence to discourage litter stealing.